 The kind of soil that you have to work with is a big determining factor in the varieties and amounts of nutrients it contains.
-To determine what kind of soil you have take a sample by:
+To determine what kind of soil you have, take a sample.

-#1 Filling a jar halfway full of the soil you wish to test (from the Earth, or a potting mix bag)
+- Fill a jar halfway full of the soil you wish to test (from the earth, or a potting mix bag).

-#2 Fill the jar the remainder of the way up to almost full with water
+- Fill the jar the remainder of the way up to almost full with water.

-#3 Shake the jar vigorously to break up clumps of soil
+- Shake the jar vigorously to break up clumps of soil.

-#5 Examine the layers at the bottom of the jar
+- Examine the layers at the bottom of the jar.

 You should end up with one of three outcomes upon examining the jar:

-If the layer at the very bottom of the jar is considerably larger than the other 2 layers then you have a sandy soil.
-Sandy soils are ok for growing root vegetables like carrots or growing vegetables with tender root systems like peas.
-However you will need to keep up on your fertilization and water because sand isn't very good at retaining either.
+If the layer at the very bottom of the jar is considerably larger than the other 2 layers, then you have sandy soil.
+Sandy soils are okay for growing root vegetables like carrots or growing vegetables with tender root systems like peas.
+However, you will need to keep up on your fertilization and water because sand isn't very good at retaining either.

-If the layer on the top of the layers in the jar is the thickest, you have a clay heavy soil.
-Clay soils are the exact opposite of sandy soils.
-Though they retain water and nutrients too well.
-Also they are very dense and make it hard for plant root growth.
+If the layer on the top of the layers in the jar is the thickest, you have a clay-heavy soil.
+Clay soils are the exact opposite of sandy soils—they retain water and nutrients too well.
+Also, they are very dense and make it hard for plant-root growth.